rushiagr/npf/content/about.md

 	weight = 1
 +++

-Hello, my name is Rushi Agrawal and I'm a software engineer by profession.
-Currently I'm working in Bangalore as a consultant to a stealth-mode startup, taking care of backend and ReSTful APIs of the startup.
-I was a software development engineer at Reliance Jio Cloud, and NetApp before this stint.

-Programming is something I've been passionate about since last 7 years.
-My primary languages of development are Python and shell scripts.
-I dabble wih Go too nowadays.
+Hello!
+I am Rushi Agrawal, and I help companies succeed by **creating great software**.

+I work as a software consultant and engineering lead at a startup.
+I code primarily in Python and shell scripts.
+I have brought two products of that startup to launch as a core engineer.

+I created and contributed to a few open source projects too.
+Also, in my previous employment, I was the chief engineer for developing relational database service for their infrastructurec cloud.

+Following are the consulting services I provide to my clients:

+**Engineering**: I write code from day one to tackle your tough problems.
+I have written code for developing ReST APIs for about a dozen different projects.
+I also have written front-end for five projects, four of them in web technologies and one in Android.

+**Mentorship and code review**: I help developers reach their full productivity by removing obstacles in their path and by empowering them with the resources and guidance they need.

+**Architecture**: I design architecture based on your requirements, with an eye on future scope of expansion of work as well as human resources.
+I make sure software quality is high regardless of the duration or value of the project.
+For example, depending upon your scale, I will tell you if a non-relational database is a better fit for your team, not only in terms of scaling but also in terms of different failure modes it introduces and operational cost of that database.

+I have deep interest in distributed systems, especially distributed databases.
+However, I still think that a vast majority of engineering problems in this world can be solved by existing relational databases like PostgreSQL.

 I graduated from IIT Hyderabad in 2012 with a Bachelors degree in Computer Science and Engineering.
-Before that, I lived at and did my schooling from my hometown Shegaon near Nagpur.
+Before that, I did my schooling from my hometown Shegaon near Nagpur.

-When not developing software, I watch and read about cricket, keep myself fit by exercising or jogging, explore the country, or reading tech blogs.
+When not thinking about software, I watch and read about cricket.
+I also have interest in social welfare and philanthrophy.
-I want to plant a lot of trees when I will get to stay at a house for more than 3 years at a stretch.